IBM/dbb/Templates/JenkinsPipeline/README.md

 ## Installation and setup of template

 **Note: Please work with your pipeline specialist to review the below section.**

-The `Jenkinsfile` can be placed into the root folder of your Git repository and will automatically provide pipelines for the specified triggers defined in the Jenkins Multibranch Pipeline job configuration.
+The `Jenkinsfile` or `JenkinsfileWithWaziDeploy` can be placed into the root folder of your Git repository and will automatically provide pipelines for the specified triggers defined in the Jenkins Multibranch Pipeline job configuration.

 Please review the definitions thoroughly with your Jenkins administrator.
 Ideally, the Jenkinsfile is converted into a [Jenkins Shared Library](https://www.jenkins.io/doc/book/pipeline/shared-libraries/) to provide stronger, central control.